All you need to know about the 2018/19 UEFA Champions League final in Madrid.

 What can I expect on UEFA.com?

-UEFA.com will have a team of reporters in Madrid from the Wednesday of final week, with all the pre-match build-up, team news and predictions you need.
+UEFA.com has a team of reporters in Madrid, with all the pre-match build-up, team news and predictions you need.
 Expect live updates, expert photography, analysis, reaction, highlights and more in our MatchCentre.

 Lastly, who are the 'home' team?